 5. Neko Rig

-The Neko rig is one of the more unique styles of worm rigs that can be utilized in a variety of different situations or at any time of year.
-It’s very similar to the Wacky rig as it relies on an O-ring to keep the hook secured to the worm, but the Neko rig requires the use of a small weight that is inserted into the nose of the worm.
+The Neko rig is one of the more unique styles of worm rigs that can be utilized in various situations or at any time of year.
+It’s very similar to the Wacky rig as it relies on an O-ring to keep the hook secured to the worm, but the Neko rig requires a small weight inserted into the worm’s nose.
 This rig is designed to mimic a small bait fish swimming and working it’s way along the bottom.

 Conclusion